rahulpadala/freshersbatch-oct16/README.txt

-These are the assignment files html css are new...
+These are the assignment files with js files html css are new...